 Over time, the basement level of the connected office buildings offered an array of services to the growing staff, making it unnecessary to leave the campus during working hours.
 Along the basement corridors one could find a beauty parlor, barber shop, credit union, ticket office, and stationery room.
 Tunnels connected the Senate office buildings to each other, to the Capitol, the House office buildings, and the Library of Congress, making it possible to reach most of Capitol Hill without ever going outside.

-The largest chamber in the Senate Office Building was designated as an “audience hall” and became the Caucus Room.
+The largest chamber in the Senate Office Building was designated as an “audience hall.”
+Known for many years as the Caucus Room, it was named the Kennedy Caucus Room in 2010 for Senators John, Robert, and Edward Kennedy.
 Fifty-four by 74 feet in dimension, and 35 feet high, the room can seat 300 people.
 Marble walls and columns, a highly decorated and gilded ceiling, large crystal chandeliers, and three oversized windows make an impressive setting, and the room has served as the stage for some of the Senate’s most dramatic moments.
 Originally used for party conferences or caucuses—hence its name—the Caucus Room became the site of the Senate’s most significant public hearings, particularly its investigations.
 The first occurred in 1912, shortly after the luxury ocean liner Titanic sank in the Atlantic on its maiden voyage.
 The 1,500 passengers who lost their lives included some of America’s wealthiest and most prominent citizens.
 When the surviving passengers, crew, and officials of the White Star Line arrived in New York, members of a special Senate committee called them to testify.
 Because of intense public interest, the committee met in the Caucus Room, which filled to overflowing with senators, representatives, diplomats, reporters, and members of the curious public, including women delegates to the Daughters of the American Revolution convention taking place in Washington at the time.
 When police blocked further entrance, many spectators rushed to nearby rooms and climbed out onto balconies to get a glimpse of the proceedings through the Caucus Room’s large French windows.
 Disconcerted by this raucous mob, the subcommittee held the rest of its hearings in a much smaller committee room.
 “This inquiry is official and solemn,” announced Chairman William Alden Smith of Michigan, “and there will be no hippodroming or commercializing of it.”

 Such fears reflected a persistent problem.
 In seeking to draw public attention to a specific issue through public hearings and press coverage, congressional investigators have often skirted the boundaries of sensationalism.
 In 1923 and 1924, Montana Senator Thomas J. Walsh conducted hearings in the Caucus Room on the leasing of naval oil reserves at Teapot Dome, Wyoming, to private business interests.
 The committee found that Secretary of the Interior Albert Fall had accepted a bribe in return for secretly leasing the naval oil reserves.
 Attacked for partisanship and witch-hunting in the early stages of the investigation, Walsh’s committee went on to prove its case, discrediting the administration of President Warren G. Harding and sending a cabinet officer to prison for the first time in American history.